-My designs are mostly inspired by the natural world and as a child, I also loved the colourful, psychedelic illustrations of the 60s and 70s, so the use of bold colours and shapes has become one of my signature styles.
-I spend hours drawing every week and still have ambitions to create more fine art.
+As a child, I loved the colourful, psychedelic illustrations of the 60s and 70s and spent a great deal of time drawing and making things.
+The use of bold colours and shapes has become one of my signature styles.
+I still spend many hours drawing every week and intend to create more fine art.

 I gained A Levels in Biology, Art, Textiles & Dress (Textile Science & History of Costume and Dressmaking) during sixth form at school in Surrey, followed by an Art Foundation Course at Croydon Art College.
 Eventually I graduated from Middlesex University in 1992 with a BA (Hons) in 3D Design & Jewellery which included a few months at The Fachochschule in Dusseldorf, Germany.
-During my studies, my eyes were opened to the more experimental work of designers such as Issey Miyake, however, the realities of making a living soon meant that I was working in a fiercely commercial world where my creativity was initially a bit more limited.
+During my studies, my eyes were opened to the more experimental work of designers such as Issey Miyake.

-On my return to London I freelanced for about two years as a couture jewellery designer for Erickson Beamon.
+On my return to London I freelanced for two and a half years as a couture jewellery designer for Erickson Beamon where I designed over 40 successful collections for them.
 During this time my Dad had a terrible stroke which was a very difficult time and reflecting on life in general, I decided it was now or never and I took the plunge and started my own business.
-I totally self funded my business and it was a bit crazy but I learnt a lot of lessons along the way.
+I totally self funded my business and it was a leap of faith but I learnt a lot of lessons along the way.
 Initially I created a small jewellery collection which I sold to Selfridges, Whistles and TopShop Oxford Circus in London and a boutique in Tokyo called Arki.
-Since then it's been a journey of many ups and downs but mostly ups!